 Don’t get me wrong, I definitely have my “OH MY GOD I’m old” moments where I inspect my face for any lines that may or may not have appeared.
 But I feel that the pressure has become overwhelming for todays women.
 More and more we are led to believe that younger is better.
 That once you turn a certain age your sexuality and beauty is out the window.
 That you are now too old to go after your dreams.

 “More and more we are led to believe that younger is better”

 I have seen a few of my friends fret and panic as they approached their 30’s and all I have wanted to do was to reassure them that they are still fabulous!
 We may not be those giggly little airheads we were 10 years old but we are not old invalids either!
 As Fashion Photographer Peter Lindbergh has recently said to the fashion world ‘It is ridiculous to pretend there are no beautiful older women’ and he is absolutely right!

 (Cindy 50, Claudia 46 & Naomi 46, looking just as good as they did 20 years ago in this years Balmain Spring/Summer Collection campaign)

-All you have to do is look at the women out there who take the time to nourish their bodies and you can see the effects it has on their appearance and life.
-Look at Miranda Kerr and Jessica Alba, both women are owners of successful organic skincare companies, have successful careers and are raising children yet they have succeeded at looking fabulous in their mid 30’s!
+All you have to do is look at the women out there who take the time to nourish their bodies.
+You can see the effects it has on their appearance and life.
+Look at Miranda Kerr and Jessica Alba.
+Both women are owners of successful organic skincare companies, have successful careers and are raising children.
+Yet they have succeeded at looking fabulous in their mid 30’s!
 Their secret?
 Organic healthy eating and de-stressing with meditation and Yoga.